frc-5160-the-chargers/5160-docs/docs/software/extras/doyenne.md

 If you're brianna, milena or avani and are reading this guide, you are in the right place!

+# Opening the robot project

+There's a good chance that the code is already open.
+If it's not, just open IntelliJ(and select FRC2024 from the list of project options).

 # Pulling from github

 Right now, just use the driver station computer for all github tasks.